 Although Chris and Julia obviously know their way around a cordless drill, the shades went up in 10 minutes and are simple enough for anyone to install.

 If you aren't quite so handy or would rather save time and energy, check out our new measure and install service to leave measuring and installation to the pros.

-The Capri Natural material adds just enough texture and ties in perfectly with the medium-toned cabinets and floating shelves.
+The Bonaire Flaxen material adds just enough texture and ties in perfectly with the medium-toned cabinets and floating shelves.

 "It’s a warm, textural, quiet softness the windows desperately needed.
 They connect the other wood tones and really soften the windows.
 Don’t be surprised if we use these same shades all over our new home now!"

 "Isn’t that texture dreamy??
 The shades are so easy to pull down and push up and they actually ADD so much to the space."

 Since the kitchen now opens up into the living room, Julia and Kelsi decided to use the same shades on the large window opposite the kitchen.

 "We carried the same shades into their living room to cover their HUGE window they had there.
 Because the window was so large, we had to use two shades together, but it works well and the Fullmer’s love the ease of blocking out the afternoon rays now."

 Get The Look